-Once you have already established how your loft could be converted, into a livable space, it is highly recommended to get a qualified designer.
-These designers will help you maximize your loft and the space for your loft conversion stairs.
+Once you have already established how your loft could be converted, into a liveable space, it is highly recommended to get a qualified designer.
+These designers will help you maximise your loft and the space for your loft conversion stairs.

 Here are some of the loft conversion staircase solutions that you could use in your own space:

 A good way to maximise space is to put it behind storage units like cabinet, drawers, etc. This will give the illusion that the stairs are invisible when, in fact, it is just nicely hidden away.

 If you cannot hide the stairs behind cabinets or other storage units, then another option to maximise space is to make loft stairs that can double up as storage units.
 You can put drawers on the steps to store your clothes or whatever you wish to store in there.

 If you only have little space allotted for the staircase for your loft, then a great option will be to use a spiral design to make one.
 This unique design is not only lovely to look at, but it will help save space and avoid too many steep staircases.

 For a more unique design, why not try these floating loft stairs.
 Actually, these stairs hang from supporting cables, giving off the illusion of floating.

 One of the clever loft stairs ideas for a new staircase for your loft space is building it on the side that can also be used as a storage as well.
 This would be a creative and smart option if you can’t avoid using space for your loft access.

 Many would ask if they can convert their loft.
 Well, to simply answer the question, yes, indeed you can.
 In fact, converting a loft is less troublesome and will show quicker results than building an extension.

 However, it is good to note that not all lofts can be used for a bedroom or other livable space.
 It has to be carefully examined first whether your loft space can really be usable or not.